ansible/awx/docs/tasks.md

 #### Run Inventory Update

-Inventory data can be entered into AWX manually, but many users perform Inventory Syncs to import inventory data from a variety of external sources.
-The goal of this task is to translate the JSON inventory data returned from `ansible-inventory` into `Host`, `Group`, and `Inventory` records in the AWX database.
+**

-One of the methods in this task class builds the environment dictionary for inventory import.
-This _used_ to be the mechanism by which any data that needed to be passed to the inventory update script was set up (since it made the inventory update job aware of its proper credentials).
-However, most environment injection is currently accomplished by the credential injectors.
-The primary purpose of this is to point to the inventory update `INI` or `config` file.
+Inventory data can be entered into AWX manually, but many users perform syncs to import inventory data from a variety of supported external sources (_e.g._, GCE, EC2, etc.) via inventory scripts.
+The goal of the Run Inventory Update task is to translate the JSON inventory data returned from `ansible-inventory` into `Host`, `Group`, and `Inventory` records in the AWX database.

-Another method adds several options to the shell arguments based on the inventory-source-specific setting in the AWX configuration.
-These settings are "per-source"; it's entirely possible that they will be different between cloud providers if an AWX user actively uses multiple ones.
+In older versions of AWX, the `INI` files were not exclusive for either specification via environment variables nor for using the credential injectors.
+The respective credential for each of these types would lay down authentication information, usually in environment variables.
+Then, inventory-specific logic laid down an `INI` file that was referenced from an environment variable.
+Currently, if the inventory plugin is available in the installed Ansible version, a `.yml` file will be used instead of the `INI` inventory config.
+The way that respective credentials have been injected has mostly remained the same.

-Additionally, inventory imports run through a management command.
-Inventory in `args` get passed to that command, which results in this not being considered to be an Ansible inventory by Runner even though it is.
+Additionally, inventory imports are ran through a management command.
+Inventory in `args` get passed to that command, which results in it not being considered to be an Ansible inventory by Runner even though it is.

 To read more, visit the [Inventories page](https://docs.ansible.com/ansible-tower/latest/html/userguide/inventories.html) of the Ansible Tower User Guide.